KDE/kde-builder/README.md

 ## Installation

-This project targets Python version 3.12.
+This project targets Python version 3.11.
+But can be used with Python 3.10 or Python 3.12.

 ### Using distribution package